mindspore-lab/mindone/examples/stable_diffusion_v2/dreambooth_finetune.md

 **Notes**:
-- Unlike LoRA, Dreambooth is a method that updates all the weights of the text-to-image model.
-If needed, the text encoder can also be updated.
-We find that finetuning text encoder and the text-to-image model yields better performance than finetuning the text-to-image model alone.
+- Unlike LoRA, Dreambooth is a method that updates all the weights of the Latent Diffusion model.
+If needed, the text encoder of the CLIP model can also be updated.
+We find that finetuning text encoder and the Text-to-Image model yields better performance than finetuning the Text-to-Image model alone.

 ## 2. Get Started